drs/lightqc/README.md

 - [NanoPlot](https://github.com/wdecoster/NanoPlot)
 - [pycoQC](https://github.com/tleonardi/pycoQC)

-Some parts of this tools are heavily inspired from these software and mostly from pycoQC.
+Some parts of this tools are heavily inspired from these software, mostly from pycoQC.